 Set the right foundation

 We create many of our habits in our first years of life, and many of those habits are later difficult to change: eating is one.
 According to a study from Harvard T.H.
 Chan School of Public Health, excess weight gained during childhood can put children on a trajectory that is difficult to change.
 For example, 3 out of 4 two-year-olds with obesity will still have obesity at age 35.
-Setting the right habits in the very first years of life is critical for #baby ’s future.
+Setting the right habits in the very first years of life is critical for Your Child’s future.

 Reduction of screen time

-When children use a mobile phone or watch a video, all they train are their finger and eye muscles.
+When children use a mobile phone or watch a video, all they train are their fingers and eye muscles.
 In other words, every time they play on the phone, they don’t train most of the other 650 muscles in their body.
 They move less, and they miss the opportunity to run around, use their body, and play freely.
 All these activities set the foundation for an active lifestyle for life.

 A healthy start

-Set a good foundation of taste
+Set a good foundation for taste

 As your child relies more and more on solid food, you can follow the same principles of good nutrition used by adults: lots of green leaves, vegetables, fresh fruits, seeds, nuts, beans, fish, and poultry.
-In addition, you should use no red meat, less salt and no sugar.
+In addition, you should use no red meat, less salt, and no sugar.
 Also strictly avoid processed food, potato chips, soft drinks, and fruit juices, which often contain a lot of bad salt and harmful sugar.